KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 <img src="Images/MyMap.jpeg" width="400" />

 4. From the Drop-down list, the user can choose **Common Map** which is the **Happiness Map** but based on all users level of happiness (In places the all users visited while wearing the headset).
+The brighter the color in the map the higher the level of happiness is.

 <img src="Images/common_map.jpeg" width="400" />